OG-107

 A U.S. Army soldier wearing an OG-507 uniform in 1977.

 The OG-107 was the basic work and combat utility uniform (fatigues) of all branches of the United States Armed Forces from 1952 until its discontinuation in 1989.
 The designation came from the U.S. Army's coloring code "Olive Green 107", which was the shade of dark green used on the original cotton version of the uniform.
-The OG-107 was superseded by the Battle Dress Uniform (BDU) throughout the 1980s, and was also used by several other countries, including ones that received military aid from the United States.
+The OG-107 was superseded by the Battle Dress Uniform (BDU) throughout the 1980s, and was also used by several other countries, including those that received military aid from the United States.

 All versions of the OG-107 shared several basic design features.
 They were made out of an 8.5 ounce cotton sateen.
-The shirt consisted of a button front and two simple patch pockets on the upper chest that closed by means of a buttoned flap.
-It could be tucked in or worn outside the trousers depending on the preference of the local commander.
-The trousers were straight leg pants intended to be bloused (tucked in) into boot tops with two simple patch pockets in the front with slash openings and two simple patch pockets on the back with a button flap.
-If sufficiently hot and humid, especially in hot climates like in Vietnam, troops could be permitted to roll up the sleeves and unblouse the trousers.
+The shirt had a buttoned front and two simple patch pockets on the upper chest that closed with a buttoned flap.
+It could be tucked in or worn outside the trousers, depending on the local commander's preference.
+The trousers were straight-leg pants with two simple front patch pockets with slash openings and two simple back patch pockets with button flaps.
+The trousers were intended to be bloused (tucked in) into boot tops; if sufficiently hot and humid, especially in hot climates like Vietnam, troops could be permitted to roll up their shirt sleeves and unblouse their trousers.

 History

 The OG-107 uniform was introduced in 1952 during the Korean War.
 It became the standard for use both in the United States and on overseas deployment by the beginning of the Vietnam War.
 As the Tropical Combat Uniform (jungle fatigues) became more plentiful in South Vietnam, they began to replace the OG-107 uniform in combat units.

 In the United States and foreign postings (outside of Southeast Asia), the OG-107 remained the standard uniform throughout the 1960s and 1970s.
-This is one of the longest issued uniforms by the US Military, seeing use from 1952 until the adoption of the woodland-patterned camouflage Battle Dress Uniform (BDU) as the armed-forces-wide replacement beginning in 1981 and being completed by 1989.
-Minor modifications were made to the uniform over time such as adding buttoned cuff slits in the mid-1960s.
+This is one of the longest-issued US Military uniforms, used from 1952 until the adoption of the woodland-patterned camouflage Battle Dress Uniform (BDU) replacement beginning in 1981 and completed in 1988.
+Minor modifications were made to the uniform over time, such as adding buttoned cuff slits in the mid-1960s.